 Hinch’s nose for news had smelled a media opportunity and the chance to increase organ donation levels by telling his own story.
 The broadcaster underwent a liver transplant in 2011 and believes his campaign for more people to sign up for organ donation has been further boosted by his much publicised move into the Senate.

 When he was elected to the Senate last year, Hinch, then 72, was the oldest-ever newly elected member to the Australian parliament.
-However the newly installed crusader hopes to be in office for several more years, as he told CPA Australia chief executive Alex Malley in a recent interview for the TV program In Conversation with Alex Malley and INTHEBLACK.
+However the newly installed crusader hopes to be in office for several more years, as he told the former CPA Australia chief executive Alex Malley in a interview for the INTHEBLACK magazine.

 Alex Malley: Let’s go back to New Plymouth in New Zealand where you were born.
 I’d like to know about the Hinch household.
 You were close to your dad, weren’t you?